 gitCommitMessage lets you reformat the SVN commit message.
 There are several variables discussed in

-the documentation, but I was most interested in appending the SVN revision to the end using %revision.
+, but I was most interested in appending the SVN revision to the end using %revision.
 This lets us maintain a connection to revisions referenced in our issue tracking software.

 trunk and branches let you map SVN branches to Git.
 We have a relatively complicated branching model in this repository, so I polled our Project, Product, and Development teams to determine which branches were most likely to need future development, and converted only those to Git.
 If another branch unexpectedly needed work done on it, it would just have to happen in SVN.